 Computed Tomography (CT) of the Heart

-Computed tomography(CT) may be used to detect structural abnormalities of the heart, the sac that envelops the heart (pericardium), major blood vessels, lungs, and supporting structures in the chest.
-Some very rapid CT scanners (multidetector CT) can take a picture during a single heartbeat.
+Multidetector CT, a very rapid CT scanner can take a picture during a single heartbeat.
 Such rapid CT scanning (called CT coronary angiography) is sometimes used to evaluate the arteries that supply blood to the heart (coronary arteries).
 Typically, a contrast agent (a substance that can be seen on x-rays ) is injected into the person's vein.
 The person is asked not to breathe during a scan so that the image will not be blurred.

 Electron beam CT, previously called ultrafast or cine CT, is used mainly to detect calcium deposits in the coronary arteries, an early sign of coronary artery disease.
 Doctors are still trying to determine the best way to use this test within the overall evaluation of whether people have coronary artery disease.